Deathmax/deathmax.github.io/_posts/2016-03-22-brave-frontier---update-notes---tue-mar-22-2016.md

 * **UBB**: Cost: 30BC/2DC - 18 Hit 1200% Water, Earth, and Light AoE, +25% OD Gauge, +999 BC, 20000 HP Light Barrier
 * **[Arena Type](https://www.reddit.com/r/bravefrontier/comments/340vh5/arena_ai_for_global_units_v2/)**: 2
 * **Evo Mat**: Light Mecha God, Miracle Totem, Metal Mimic, Water Bulb, Earth Bulb
+* **Lore**: A lovely rabbit tamer from the mysterious world of Paskua.
+Carrol was in the forest collecting carrots for Bianco when she came across some villagers that lived nearby.
+As generous as always, she immediately offered them some of the sweets in her basket full of colorful eggs only to hear them scream for help.
+Puzzled at their reaction, she glanced past them and saw a gigantic hare-like creature covered in a rich brown substance approaching in a frenzy.
+The sight of the beast surprised Bianco so that he hopped as high as he could, causing Carrol to drop her basket of eggs.
+All of the mystical colored eggs cracked as they hit the floor, releasing all of the magical force hidden within, and gifting Carrol with unimaginable powers in the process.
+Fueled by the energy from her precious eggs, Carrol faced the ferocious monster by herself until a girl with rabbit ears wielding an enormous cannon appeared to give her a hand.
+After they defeated the monster, the villagers showed their gratitude by presenting Carrol and her new friend with two baskets full of the most colorful eggs they had ever seen.
+The two ladies are believed to then have taken these tokens of appreciation to Paskua to share with their loved ones.
+* **Evo Dialogue**: Ta-dah!
+We are back and more colorful than ever!
+Wow!
+My pigtails are almost as long as Bianco's ears!

 ## Lop Blessing